Mercury Solar - FAQS

 If the system is capable of generating excess power to the grid then you must have a Buy-Back meter installed.
 This is industry regulation.

-GEM for Solar - Solar Usage Monitor
+Solar Usage Monitor

-The GEM for Solar monitor is compatible with all solar energy systems and inverters, whatever their age.
+It is compatible with all solar energy systems and inverters, whatever their age.

-The GEM for Solar tool (as part of Solar Analytics monitoring service) is an advanced analytics based system that is only offered by Mercury Solar.
+This tool (as part of Solar Analytics monitoring service) is an advanced analytics based system that is only offered by Mercury Solar.

 Our patented algorithms measure against a number of benchmarks, including your local weather data which many other monitoring systems fail to account for.